lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 2. [Registries](#registries)
 3. [Taking it Further](#further)

-The ideas presented are based on my experience, what I like and dislike about various package managers across several languages and where I think it can be a bit more ambitious.
+The ideas presented are based on my experience, what I like and dislike about various package managers across several languages and where I think they can be a bit more ambitious.

 If you have any ideas or feedback, supportive or critical, please send me a tweet [@lsjroberts](https://twitter.com/lsjroberts) and I'd be more than happy to listen (and a little excited you read it to be honest).